daniela-venuta/SOEN357-Mini-Project/index.md

 The first step in our reaserch was understand the problem that our potential users are faced with.
 We tackled the problem by in turn asking ourselves three questions which to better understand the use of technology for health in our current time:

 ### What is a healthy lifestyle?
   Based off our reasearch, we were able to determine the main factors contributing a healthy lifestyle:
+  - Diet
+  - Physical Activity
+  - Body weight
+  - Mental health
+  - Social habits
+  - Sleep habits
+  - Alcohol/Smoking/Drug habits

 ### What are the impacts of COVID-19 on health?
-  Aaaaaa
+  The COVID-19 pandemic

 ### What are the impacts of technology on health?
   Aaaaaaa